rotexsoft/leanorm/docs/getting-started.md

 // computed via date('Y-m-d H:i:s') when each new record for that
 // Model is inserted into the database.
 //
+// After successfully inserting a new record into the database via method 1,
+// 2 or 3, the record object which save was invoked will be update with the
+// primary key value of the new record if the record has an
+// auto-incrementing primary key column.
+// The timestamp values are also added to the record object if those fields
+// exist.
+//
 // When existing records are saved via the save methods on a record object,
 // or via the saveAll method on a collection object or via the update*
 // methods on a Model object, the $updated_timestamp_column_name column in